fuzzymfx/dough/README.md

 h4: cyan
 h5: blue
 h6: purple
-code: black on white
-blockquote: black on white
+blockquote: white on black
 ordered_list_bullet: yellow
 unordered_list_bullet: yellow
 ordered_list: white
 unordered_list: white
 link_text: black
 link_url: blue
-thematic_break: white on black
+definition: yellow

 # Terminal styles

 # clear will clear the terminal before rendering, you would need to scroll down to render each line
 clear: false

-box: false
+box: true
 box_color: black on white

 # vertical_alignment will vertically align the text to the middle of the terminal